Church and State

 Church and State Street: The Canadian Experience

 Canada has made considerable progress over the past 150 years (mainly within the past 100 years) in advancing individual rights, particularly those of women, children, visible minorities, and lifestyle.
-Yet, many openly practice discrimination with impunity, their right to do so protected in our Charter of Rights and Freedoms.
+Yet, many openly practice discrimination with impunity, and their right to do so is protected in our Charter of Rights and Freedoms.

 Link Here for a 2014 historical perspective on Church and State

-A Continuing Conflict Zone In Canada
+A continuing Conflict Zone In Canada

-As Canada continues along the path of finding a balance between Church and State, we have much rocky terrain yet to negotiate.
-There is little doubt an open debate would be helpful, but if the current flashback and heated rhetoric over the wording of a government funding application is an example, the time has not yet arrived.
+As Canada continues working to balance Church and State roles, we have much rocky terrain yet to negotiate.
+There is little doubt an open debate would be helpful, but if the current flashback and heated rhetoric over the wording of a government funding application is an example, the time has yet to arrive.
 It is unlikely any current government, Liberal, Conservative or NDP, would dare open the discussion as an election issue.
+Hence, it will be up to occasional bold government action and the courts to draw the line, as did Trudeau in 1969 when the Liberals removed abortion from the Criminal Code.
+Then, again, in 1982, the same government brought home the Constitution and developed the Canadian Charter of Rights and Freedoms.

-Since then, a series of court, parliamentary and legislative decisions at the provincial and federal levels helped push forward individual rights, particularly those affecting women, children, visible minorities and the LGBTQ community.
+Since then, a series of court, parliamentary and legislative decisions at the provincial and federal levels have helped push forward individual rights, particularly those affecting women, children, visible minorities and the LGBTQ community.
 While women have made considerable gains, many barriers still stand in their path as they march towards equality with men.
 (For an earlier article on the subject link to Women’s Suffrage.)

 The most recent furore arising over a wording change in an employment grant application suggests how close to the surface the conflict remains.
 While there is no question religious groups provide exemplary work in many areas, they continue to reserve the right to discriminate in all manner of ways, particularly concerning women.
-Over my adult life, I have observed first-hand the good being done within the community and witnessed the harm caused to some individuals.

 The Current Debate

-It is with this background we see theist and mono-theist groups can discriminate to their heart’s content in any number of ways as the Charter of Rights protects that right.
+It is within this background we see theist and mono-theist groups can discriminate to their heart’s content in any number of ways as the Charter of Rights protects that right.
 Following is a short list of approved discriminatory practices:

 … reproduction (birth control and abortion),